Ayza69420/Pygame-editor/README.md

 # Pygame editor

-Pygame editor is made to help you visualize UI in pygame, which will make creating UI much easier. still work in progress.
+Pygame editor is made to help you visualize UI in pygame, which will make creating UI much easier.

 # Instructions